 Sandy Wilson, Ph.D.

 Lighthouse Counseling Center, PC is now offering Speech Therapy for adults!
-Kim Alford, M.Ed, CCC-SLP accepts Child and Adult Patients!
+Kim Alford, M.Ed, CCC-SLP accepts Adult Patients!
 She is skilled in treating adults with apraxia, swallowing, aphasia, and voice disorders!
 Kim also accepts Medicare, Medicaid, Blue Cross Blue Shield and United HealthCare.
 Her sessions are conducted by Telehealth!
 Call today for more information!